gbs4ever/gbs4ever.github.io/_posts/2020-01-05-top_topics_every_developer_should_understand_well.markdown

 2. Phishing.
 3. Stealing cookie.
 4. Trying default / easy to guess usernames and passwords.
-5. Is the login page is in the HTTPS?
-What if the attacker trys to  inject a keylogger?
+5. Are the login page is in the HTTPS?
+What if the attacker tries to  inject a keylogger?
-6. Is the credentials sent over HTTPS? made in the middle ?
+6. Is the credentials sent over HTTPS?
+Man in the middle ?

 Stay tuned for more topics to come;  Is JS really the best programming language?Tech and Linkedin what are the benefits?
 Can your current background make you a better or worse developer?